Distributional Biases in Post-Training: A Markovian Analysis of Reasoning Trajectories: Abstract

 \section{Abstract}

-Foundation models exhibit broad knowledge but limited task-specific reasoning, motivating post-training strategies such as RL with verifiable rewards (RLVR) and inference scaling with outcome or process reward models (ORM/PRM).
-While recent work highlights the role of \emph{exploration} and \emph{entropy stability} in improving pass@K, empirical evidence points to a paradox: RLVR and ORM/PRM typically reinforce existing tree-like reasoning paths rather than expanding the reasoning scope, raising the question of why exploration helps at all if no new patterns emerge.
-To reconcile this paradox, we adopt the perspective of \citet{kim2025metastabledynamicschainofthoughtreasoning}, viewing easy (e.g., simplifying a fraction) versus hard (e.g., discovering the some symmetry) reasoning steps as low versus high probability Markov transitions, and formalize post-training dynamics through Multi-task Tree-structured Markov Chains (TMC).
+Foundation models exhibit broad knowledge but limited task-specific reasoning, motivating post-training strategies such as RL with verifiable rewards (RLVR) and test-time scaling (TTS).
+While recent work highlights the role of \emph{exploration} in improving pass@K, empirical evidence points to a paradox: RLVR and ORM/PRM typically reinforce existing paths rather than expanding the reasoning scope, raising the question of why exploration helps if no new patterns emerge.
+To reconcile this paradox, we adopt the perspective of \citet{kim2025metastabledynamicschainofthoughtreasoning}, viewing easy (e.g., simplifying a fraction) versus hard (e.g., discovering the some symmetry) reasoning steps as low versus high probability Markov transitions.
 In this tractable model, pretraining corresponds to tree-graph discovering, while post-training corresponds to CoT reweighting.
-We provably show that several phenomena recently observed in empirical studies arise naturally in this setting: (\textbf{1}) RLVR induces a \emph{squeezing effect}, reducing CoT entropy and forgetting some correct paths; (\textbf{2}) population rewards of ORM/PRM encourage consistency rather than accuracy, thereby favoring common patterns; and (\textbf{3}) certain rare, high-uncertainty CoTs by base model are responsible for solving hard problem instances.
-Together, these explain why exploration—even when confined to the base model’s tree scope—remains essential: it preserves access to rare but crucial CoTs needed for difficult cases, which are squeezed out by RLVR or unfavored by inference-scaling.
+We provably show that, both RLVR and ORM/PRM would favor heavily to several high-probability paths, and thereby forget rare-but-crucial CoTs.
 Building on this, we further prove that exploration strategies such as rejecting easy instances and KL regularization help preserve rare CoTs.
 Empirical simulations corroborate our theoretical results.
+Code is available at: \href{https://github.com/DakeBU/Distribution-Bias-of-Post-training}{\nolinkurl{https://github.com/DakeBU/Distribution-Bias-of-Post-training}}.